 The dive shop at Tulagi has its own wharf right in front of the shop and the accommodation, the Vanita Motel.
 The water off here drops pretty quickly to over 25 metres and even more.
 To the left and right there are dives that are worth doing if you do not want to do a second deep dive in the afternoon.

-About 100 metres south of the Vanita Motel are the remains of SML Base No 2.
-I am not sure what SML stands for, but a guess would be Solomons Marine (or Maritime) Line as the property has wharves, a slipway and some buildings.
+About 100 metres south of the Vanita Motel are the remains of SML Base No 2 (SML is Sasape Marina Ltd).
+The property has wharves, a slipway and some buildings.
 There is a wreck of a vessel up against one of the wharves and it is sometimes used by a landing craft that brings over vehicles for maintaining the road around the island.
 This dive is from the dive shop area to the waters off the base and back.

 To do this dive, you gear up in the dive shop and then walk across the road to the wharf.
 Luckily it is not a long walk as I did this dive with the twins that I was using for the deep dives.
 To the left of the wharf is a set of steps that leads to the water.
 Do not use the ramp to the right as this is slippery.
 Once in the water, put on your fins and manoeuvre past the dive boat/s and then drop to the bottom.

 |The three sections of the pontoon||Two of the large funnel sponges|